gcallah/BookReviews/holston.md

 deliberation per se.
 One's political choices must be defensible *in principle* to any "reasonable" citizen: it is not as important, as it is to Habermas, that they have *actually* been so defended.
 Rawls aim is to arrive at political principles that can be agreed-upon by all participants, whatever "comprehensive doctrine" they embrace.
 (Comprehensive doctrines are worldviews like Christianity, Buddhism, secular humanism, and so on.)
-The result is abstractions, vague enough that different interpreters can use them to justify almost any policies they already preferred, so that there are both socialists and libertarians who consider themselves to be applying Rawls' principles.
+The result is abstractions vague enough that different interpreters can use them to justify almost any policies they preferred anyway, so that there are both socialists and libertarians who consider themselves to be applying Rawls' principles.

 Holston rests his case for the utopian nature of public reason theories largely on the work of the German philosopher